HL7/crmi-ig/input/pages/artifact-conventions.md

 The `name` element of an artifact **SHOULD**:
 1. Start with an alphabetic character `[A-Za-z]`, followed only by alphanumeric characters `[A-Za-z0-9]` (note no underscores or spaces)
 2. Use PascalCasing (i.e. first letter of every word capitalized)
-3. Be unique within the canonical base and resource type for the artifact
+3. Be unique within the canonical base and resource type for the artifact to support code generation

 In addition, for Knowledge Artifacts (i.e. Library, ActivityDefinition, PlanDefinition, Measure, and Questionnaire), the `name` element **SHOULD**:
 1. Correspond to the _tail_ of the canonical (i.e. everything after the last slash (`/`))